-The Predominance of the Guitar and the Accordion
+Guitar and the Accordion

 The two instruments which dominate the Southern Brazilian style of music and dance are the guitar and the accordion.
 They’re used to create the fandango, the chimarrita, the malambo, the milonga, cana-verde, , chote, maçanico, chamamê, ratoeira, ranchoeira, vira and vanera, with several of these styles borrowing the guitar music of Iberia in Spain as their inspiration.
 This is particularly the case with the Brazilian Fandango which is very reminiscent of the Iberian version of the Fandango.
 Although the Brazilian Fandango may be played with or without vocal accompaniment, the instrumental version is very close to classical Iberian guitar music, requiring very dextrous guitarists to play it well.

 South American Influences